Everyone knows that Facebook collects personal data, but shadow profiles are one of the more intrusive methods the social network uses.

 “We also receive and analyze content, communications, and information that other people provide when they use our Products.
 This can include information about you, such as when others share or comment on a photo of you, send a message to you, or upload, sync or import your contact information.”

-You can also request your friends who actively use Facebook to delete the contacts they’ve uploaded.
+You CAN ask your friends to delete the contacts they’ve uploaded to Facebook.
 They can do so by heading over to the Manage Contacts page on Facebook.
 Of course, they will have to keep the sync settings turned off after this.

 Unfortunately, this isn’t very practical.
 You would have to ask everyone you know who a. has your contact details and b. is on Facebook to follow the procedure.
 If even one friend doesn’t comply, they’ll eventually upload your data to Facebook.